rickyphewitt/custom-gridfinity-bins/README.md

 Clone the repo and install requirements from `requirements.txt`.
 It is _highly_ recommended to use a virtual environment for this.
 Read [this](https://realpython.com/python-virtual-environments-a-primer/) for more details.

-> Note that this requires Python >=3.8.
+> Note that this requires Python >=3.8, python3.8-venv, and pip

 ```
-pip install -r requirements.txt
+make packages
 ```

 ## Usage